k7n2g/dapa-blockchain/README.md

 # DAPA

-DAPA is the world's first **BlockDAG** with **Privacy**, **Speed**, **Scalability** and **Smart Contracts**.
+DAPA is a  **BlockDAG** with **Privacy** as a Default, **Speed**, **Scalability** and **Smart Contracts** and a Payment system now in review.

 ## Features

 The main features of DAPA are the following:
-- **BlockDAG**: enabled to improve the scalability and the security of the network by reducing orphaned blocks rate.
+- **BlockDAG**: Enabled to improve the scalability and the security of the network by virtual elimination of the orphaned blocks rate.
-- **Egalitarian PoW**: Unique PoW algorithm built to allow any CPU or GPU to mine DAPA easily using [xelis-hash](https://github.com/xelis-project/xelis-hash).
+- **Egalitarian PoW**: Unique PoW algorithm built to allow any CPU or GPU to mine DAPA easily using the xelis h2[dapahe-hash](https://github.com/dapahe-project/dapahe-hash).
 - **Kalman Filter**: Difficulty adjustment algorithm using Kalman Filter to adjust the difficulty at each block instantly and smoothly to prevent any stuck-chain or dishonest miners mining at lower difficulty.
-- **Privacy**: Homomorphic Encryption allows to have encrypted balances and encrypted transfered amounts.
+- **Privacy**: Homomorphic Encryption allows us to have encrypted balances and encrypted transfered amounts with total anonimity.
-- **Smart Contracts**: allows to create unstoppable decentralized applications by deploying programs on the network, executed in our sandboxed environment [xelis-vm](https://github.com/xelis-project/xelis-vm).
+- **Smart Contracts**: allows to create decentralized applications by deploying programs on the network, executed in a sandboxed environment [dapahe-vm](https://github.com/dapahe-project/dapahe-vm).
-- **Confidential Asset**: Any asset deployed on DAPA network will have the same privacy and functionality like DAPA in any wallet.
+- **Confidential Asset**: Any asset deployed on DAPA network will have the same privacy and functionality as DAPA in any wallet.
 - **Event system**: every event happening on the network (daemon or wallet) can be detected and notified easily.
 - **Instant Synchronization**: Your wallet balances and history is synced in few seconds.
 No need to sync the whole chain to use your wallet.
 - **Pruning Mode**: Reduce the blockchain size by deleting blocks, transactions and versioned balances.
-- **Smart Contracts**: Create and deploy unstoppable decentralized applications.
+- **Smart Contracts**: Create and deploy any decentralized applications.
-- **Extra Data**: Send extra data in a transaction to transfer easily data to a wallet.
-This is secure and encrypted, readable only by the parties of a transaction.
+- **Extra Data**: You can send extra data with a transaction to any wallet.
+This is secure and encrypted, readable only by the parties involved in a transaction.
 - **Integrated addresses**: Auto-integrate extra-data in a transaction when using an integrated address.
-- **Easy to use**: We aims to provide the most easiest platform to build and use daily.
+- **Easy to use**: We will try to provide the Easiest most Secure trading platform for daily use.

-For more, see the [full documentation](https://docs.xelis.io).
+For more, see the [full documentation](https://docs.dapahe.com).

 ## Networks

-For easy of use, we provide different built-in networks:
+For easy use, we provide different built-in networks:
 - Mainnet: Released April 20, 2024.
-- Testnet: Running
-- Devnet: this network is used for local development purpose where you want to create your own local chain.
-It has no peers

-You can switch between networks by using the `--network` option.
 By default, the network is set to `mainnet`.

 ## Acknowledgments